 Tied to the previous point, why don’t you get your customers to write about their experience with your product or service.
 A review application like the Kudobuzz Review App sends emails automatically to customers after they have made a purchase from your site.
 The reviews left by your customers will go a long way to project your brand and convince others about you.

 Bringing external parties to be a part of your company’s creative processes can be very rewarding and cost-effective.
 After all, your customers do the talking and do it in the language of your audience.

-Take caution however not to offend your customers in this process otherwise, you will negative feedback that could damage your reputation.
+Take caution however not to offend your customers in this process, otherwise, you will receive a negative feedback that could damage your reputation.
 When requesting input especially in a format of a competition, be sure to spell out the rules very clearly and stick to them.
 Failure to do that can breed bad blood.
 Do not deliberately ignore input from any qualified participant.

 Tell us.
 How have you involved your customers in any creative processes in your company?
 What was the result?